foonull/HaloMD/README.md

 Artwork and audio files are not under a license.

 Due to file size restrictions, this repository does not bundle all the data to run HaloMD from source properly.
-Copy your Maps folder that is inside of your HaloMD.app (in *Contents/Resources/Data/DoNotTouchOrModify*) and paste it into *HaloMD/Data/DoNotTouchOrModify/*
+Thus, to build HaloMD from source, it is assumed you have an installation of HaloMD.app in /Applications/ which is where it will pull the data from.

 HaloMD may require a recent version of Xcode to build, and OS X 10.7 or later to run.